LIPS-scheme/lips/REFERENCE.md

 (eval expr)
 (eval expr environment)

-Function evalute LIPS Scheme code.
+Function that evaluates LIPS Scheme code.
+If the second argument is provided it will be the environment that the code is evaluated in.
 ```

 ## even?
 ```
 (even? number)

-Function check if number is even.
+Checks if number is even.
 ```

 ## every
 ```
 (every fn list)

-Function call function fn on each item of the list, if every value is true it will return true otherwise it return false.
+Function that calls fn on each item of the list, if every value returns true it will return true otherwise it return false.
+Analogous to Python all(map(fn, list)).
 ```

 ## exact
 ```
 (inexact->exact number)

-Funcion convert real number to exact ratioanl number.
+Function that converts real number to exact rational number.
 ```

 ## exact->inexact